ianbandrade/ianbandrade/README.md

 ### My name is Ian and I work as a Software Engineer focusing on producing innovative products

-- 🔭 I'm currently working on LinkedIn posts
+- 🔭 I'm currently working on AI projects (ML)

-- 💡 I'm currently learning about data science
+- 💡 I'm currently learning about AI and ML

 - 🏆 Main languages: `.js`/`.ts` and `.cs`